Unit 731: Syphilis

-Unit members orchestrated forced sex acts between infected and noninfected prisoners to transmit the disease, as the testimony of a prison guard on the subject of devising a method for transmission of syphilis between patients shows:
+Unit members orchestrated forced sex acts between infected and non-infected prisoners to transmit the disease, as the testimony of a prison guard on the subject of devising a method for transmission of syphilis between victims shows:

 After victims were infected, they were vivisected at different stages of infection, so that internal and external organs could be observed as the disease progressed.
 Testimony from multiple guards blames the female victims as being hosts of the diseases, even as they were forcibly infected.
 Genitals of female prisoners that were infected with syphilis were called "jam-filled buns" by guards.

 Some children grew up inside the walls of Unit 731, infected with syphilis.
 A Youth Corps member deployed to train at Unit 731 recalled viewing a batch of subjects that would undergo syphilis testing: "one was a Chinese woman holding an infant, one was a White Russian woman with a daughter of four or five years of age, and the last was a White Russian woman with a boy of about six or seven."
 The children of these women were tested in ways similar to their parents, with specific emphasis on determining how longer infection periods affected the effectiveness of treatments.